-This might sound odd, but it’s the truth.
-I hate everything about gift cards – from what they mean to what they do.
-I generally hate receiving them, but try to be the grateful gift receiver and just appreciate any gift.
-But, as the holiday season approaches and Christmas purchases commence, I can’t hold this in.
-Maybe it’s due to the fact that gift cards are becoming more rampantly used in lieu of actual gifts or maybe it’s just because I hate them more each holiday.
-Either way, I think they need to disappear.
-I feel, given the strength of my sentiment, that that would be a tremendous gift to me.
-You might think I’m crazy thus far, but read on and I think you’ll agree.
+I hate gift cards.
+It may sound odd to hate any form of free money, but it is the truth.
+I hate everything about gift cards – from the effort put in them to the restrictions on using them.
+I hate receiving them, but I still try to be the grateful recipient of any gift.
+However, as the holiday season approaches and Christmas shopping commences, I cannot hold these feeling in.
+Maybe it is due to the fact that gift cards are becoming used more prolifically in lieu of actual gifts or maybe it is simply because my abhorrence grows with each succeeding holiday.
+Either way, I think that they need to disappear.
+I feel, given the strength of my sentiment, that that would be a tremendous Christmas gift to me.
+You may be thinking that I am crazy thus far, but read on and I think you will agree.

-First and foremost, what’s the reason for a gift card?
-It’s an easy way to give a gift.
-Whether, you’re not sure what to buy them or you don’t have time to get a gift, a gift card is usually the next choice.
-This is understandable if you do it rarely and only when you really have no idea what to buy someone, like a distant relative you’ve only met once.
-Gift cards can understandably be used in these rare situations, but that’s it.
-Other than that, they should not be used as gifts for family friends, co-workers, neighbors and more.
-Gifts are something given to a person you care about and they are something specifically meant for them.
-Rather than just snagging something off the shelf (especially the one holding the gift cards by the register), thought should be put into each gift.
-After all, gifts aren’t given often, and that’s partly what makes them special.
-The other part is the thought put into the gift.
+First and foremost, what is the purpose of a gift card?
+It is an easy way to give a gift.
+Whether you are unsure what to buy someone or simply do not have time to buy a gift, a gift card is the settled second choice.
+Gift cards can understandably be used in these rare situations, but that is the boundary.
+Giving a gift card is understandable if you do it rarely and only when you really have no idea what to buy for the person, such a distant relative whom you have only met twice.
+Other than that, gift cards should not be gifts as gifts for family, friends, co-workers, neighbors and more.
+Gifts are something given to a person you know and hopefully care about.
+Most significantly, gifts are something specifically meant for them.
+Rather than just snagging something off the shelf (especially the one holding the gift cards by the register), thought should be put into a gift.
+After all, gifts are not given often, and that is partly what makes them special.
+Naturally, the other part is the thought put into the gift.

 When you receive a gift from your friend, you appreciate it.
-But, when you find out that friend just bought that same gift in bulk and handed it out to everyone, then it’s no longer special.
-It was just some obligatory exchange that your friend thought they must do.
-With that, the complete significance of the gift is gone, because no thought was put into it specifically for you.
+However, when you find out that that friend bought that same gift in bulk and just handed it out to everyone they knew, then it is no longer special.
+That demonstrates that your gift was just some obligatory exchange that your friend thought they must do.
+With that line of thinking, the complete significance of the gift is gone, because no thought was put into it specifically for you.
 All that is left is the monetary value of the gift.
 This is why most people buy gift cards.
-They just don’t care and gift cards are the easiest way of just getting it over with.
-It’s an obligatory exchange devoid of any meaning and care, and that’s a sad way to see if a gift.
+They just do not care and gift cards are the easiest way of just getting through the albatross.
+It is an obligatory exchange devoid of any meaning and care, and that’s a sad way to see if a gift.
 If that’s how one really sees it, then the gift is pointless from the beginning.

 This is how I feel when I watch people give and receive gift cards.
-The giver didn’t really care and is just banking on the belief that the receiver will just be happy to get money.
-And, the receiver, if they are happy to get it, is only happy because someone just gave them money.
-They’d have the same response finding a $20 bill on the street or winning a contest.
-There’s no meaning put into it or care given for your relationship (except possibly for the amount given).
-My brother asks for gift cards throughout the year when Christmas or his birthday approach, and out of protest I refuse to buy a gift card.
-It’s a horrible way to twist a gift.
-Rather than just telling us what he wants, he’d rather to use a gift card to pick things out.
-So, in essence, he’d just like to use our money to himself stuff rather than having us put sentiment, time and money into something we’d like to give.
-It’s a contorted way to do it, and he knows that I won’t for that reason.
+The giver clearly did not want to or care about giving the gift and is just banking on the belief that the receiver will just be happy to receive money.
+And, the receiver, if they are happy to receive it, is only happy because someone just gave them money.
+The would have the same response finding a $20 bill on the street or winning a contest.
+There is no meaning put into it or evidence of care given for your relationship (except possibly for the amount given).